kernel-community/kernel/docs/track-gaming/module-5/core.md

 With opportunities also come challenges.
 Web 3 discoverability has unique properties: for one, our apps and games are usually reliant on browser extensions, greatly reducing our capability to reach more casual users.
 Another is that the cryptocurrency connection leads to tenuous relationships with app stores and other mainstream outlets, thus limiting our channels for exposure.

-As we approach the last module of the KERNEL Gaming Track, take heart knowing that you are the ones uniquely poised to break through these barriers.
+As we approach the last module of the Kernel Gaming Track, take heart knowing that you are the ones uniquely poised to break through these barriers.

 > Cryptoeconomic mechanism design is all about the interface between value in a digital and "actual" sense - it's about how we can use programmable money to influence the way societies organize and function.
 We invite you to apply the principles above to build prosocial mechanisms that advance the state of our social arts.